GNOME/recipes/README.md

 flatpak run org.gnome.Recipes
 ```

-There is also a [recipes.dmg](https://download.gnome.org/binaries/mac/recipes/0.20/recipes.dmg) binary for OS X.
+There is also a [recipes.dmg](https://download.gnome.org/binaries/mac/recipes/) installer for OS X.